ElektraInitiative/libelektra/doc/CODING.md

 - **examples:** Examples on how to use the core library.
 - **tests:** Contains the testing framework for the source (**src**).

+More about the structure you find in the folder's `README.md`.

+## General Information

+- Keep to the style that is already present, except if this document says otherwise: then please open an issue for offending code.
+- We use UNIX line endings
+- Large files should be in http://blobs.libelektra.org/ or https://rawdata.libelektra.org
+- `find . -not -regex '[/.a-zA-Z0-9_-]*'` should not find your file names

 ## Source Code

-libelektra is the ANSI/ISO C99-Core which coordinates the interactions between the user and the plugins.

-The plugins have all kinds of dependencies.
-It is the responsibility of the plugins to find and check them using CMake.
 The same guidelines apply to all code in the repository including the plugins.

-`libloader` is responsible for loading the backend modules.
-It works on various operating systems by using `libltdl`.
-This code is optimized for static linking and win32.

-kdb is the commandline-tool to access and initialize the Elektra database.

 ### General Guidelines